 What is Critical Power and Critical Speed?

-Understanding Critical Power and Critical Speed: Your True Physiological Threshold
+Understanding Critical Power & Critical Speed

-The science behind your body’s natural performance ceiling
+The science behind your body's natural performance ceiling.

 Critical Power and Critical Speed represent something fundamental about how your body works during sustained effort.
 They're not estimates or averages — they're actual physiological markers that reveal where your metabolism can hold steady and where it begins to break down.